Queensland Housing Investment Growth Initiative

 - Help to Home—partnering with property owners, landlords and registered community housing providers to deliver housing outcomes to people in need.

-The state’s financial investment can be utilised to deliver more social and affordable homes by enabling registered community housing providers to access funding through the National Housing Finance and Investment Corporation or other third party financiers.
+The state’s financial investment can be utilised to deliver more social and affordable homes by enabling registered community housing providers to access finance through the National Housing Finance and Investment Corporation or other third party financiers.

 The QHIGI also provides opportunities to strengthen Queensland’s construction sector while providing a place to call home for thousands of Queensland households.